Energy and water

 - engaging in other sustainable projects.

-Contact your student hall committee if you want to become an environment representative.
+Contact your student hall committee if you want to become a Sustainability Representative.

-Contact firstname.lastname@example.org if you have questions about the Interhall Environment Competition.
+Contact firstname.lastname@example.org if you have questions about this position and access to support.

 Kenly Wind Farm

 We have planning permission to build a wind farm nine miles south-east of St Andrews.
 If the new Kenly Wind Farm was built, the University's carbon footprint would decrease by 50%, and all buildings would be powered by green energy.
-Although we received approval in 2013, construction has not yet begun, and we are waiting for an agreement from the Ministry of Defence to build the six wind turbines.
+We received approval in 2021 and we are waiting for an agreement from the Ministry of Defence to build the six wind turbines.

 Water and flood management